FlightControl-User/x16-flash/README.md

 ## 0. What you need

 Depending on your configuration and the new release artefacts available from the CX16 community site,
-specific hardware on your CX16 board will be upgraded.
-But in essence, the upgrade should be fairly straightforward and user friendly!
+specific hardware on your CX16 board will be updated.
+But in essence, the update should be fairly straightforward and user friendly!

 - Ensure you have a valid and working SDCARD that has sufficient free space and is formatted in FAT32.
 - You need a Commander X16 computer (the real thing).
-- You optionally can have an add-on ISA cardridge board, that is plugged in any of the 4 ISA slots.
-This ISA RA/ROM board can contain an extra 3.5 MB of RAM/ROM!
+- You optionally can have an add-on cartridge board, that is plugged in any of the 4 expansion slots.
+This RAM/ROM board can contain an extra 3.5 MB of RAM/ROM!

 On the Commander X16 main board, you have 3 important compontents that this utility can update: